Altinn/altinn-studio-docs/content/app/development/ux/components/grid/_index.en.md

 ---
-title: Grid component
+title: Grid
-linktitle: Grid
+description: The Grid component is used to visually arrange components in a table
 ---